Kilometre zero: India

 In India, the Zero Mile Stone is a monument in the city of Nagpur, Maharashtra.
 The Zero Mile Stone was erected by the British Raj after the Great Trigonometric Survey in 1907, and consists of four horses and a pillar made of sandstone.
 There is no verifiable evidence that it is a monument locating the geographical center of colonial India in the city of Nagpur, or that the Zero Mile Stone was erected by the British to use this point to measure all the distances.
 Incidentally, the city of Nagpur lies geographically central to all the nine major metros of India, viz.
 Ahmedabad, Bangalore, Chennai, Hyderabad, Kochi, Mumbai, Kolkata, New Delhi and Pune.
+Most kilometre zeroes in India are situated near churches.